GRADE LEVEL PHILOSOPHY

-We believe that teachers and parents form a partnership in carrying out the responsibility of nurturing and educating children, spiritually, physically, cognitively, socially, and emotionally.
+We believe that teachers and parents form a partnership in carrying out the responsibility of nurturing and educating children.
 Together, we want to teach children what it means for them to put their trust in Jesus as their Savior from sin and the Lord of their lives.
 The children, learning in an atmosphere of Christian love, will mature in their faith in Jesus Christ.
 By the Spirit’s power they will also grow in the present joy and future hope of their salvation as children of God

 It is our goal in first grade to make school a safe, enriching, interesting, and joy-filled place of spiritual, emotional, social, physical, and cognitive growth, in a developmentally appropriate atmosphere of Christian love.

 Second graders come to school familiar with many of the routines and expectations of school.
 They have the academic foundations established in kindergarten and first grade are more relaxed and able to build on those foundations.
 Because students have varying degrees of ability and maturity, our program’s flexibility seeks to meet the needs of each child to help him or her develop and use all the gifts and talents God has given.

 Children learn and develop best when they experience the world around them and are actively involved in the learning process.
 Our program is designed to use developmentally appropriate activities that will enhance their learning.